 Our day concludes with a visit to the Fitzwilliam Museum to explore its collections of art and antiquities of Greece, Rome, Egypt, the Near East and Far East, all bequeathed by Richard Fitzwilliam, 7th Viscount Fitzwilliam (1745-1816).
 The museum, one of the oldest in the world, was established in 1816.
 Along with antiquities, including a highlight, the bas-reliefs from Persepolis, it has a fine collection of paintings, including masterpieces by Simone Martini, Domenico Veneziano, Titian, Veronese, Rubens, Van Dyck, Frans Hals, Canaletto, Hogarth, Gainsborough, Constable, Monet, Degas, Renoir, Cézanne and Picasso and a fine collection of 20th-century art; miniatures, drawings, watercolours and prints.
 The Museum also houses a fine collection of books, including some of Britain’s most famous illuminated manuscripts.
 We will enjoy a behind-the-scenes tour of the Founder’s Library to view some of its treasures.
 (Overnight Cambridge) B

 Day 10: Wednesday 10 October, Cambridge & Norfolk

 - Blickling Hall: incl.
 Library in the Long Gallery

 - Holkham Hall: Libraries – manuscript, classical and long library

 After lunch at Blickling we continue to Holkham Hall, residence of the Earls of Leicester for 250 years.
-We shall visit this fine 18th-century Palladian mansion, designed by William Kent and known for its stately Entrance Hall and collection of Old Master paintings.
+This fine 18th-century Palladian mansion, designed by William Kent (1685-1748) is known for its stately Entrance Hall and great collection of Old Master paintings.
 We will have an exclusive visit to the Libraries before returning to Cambridge.
 (Overnight Cambridge) BL

 Oxford - 4 nights